CONTEMPT TERMINOLOGY: civil contempt of court | criminal contempt | enforcement | motion to

 Judge: James D. Squier

-Relator contends that the contempt order issued against him is void, and that he was not afforded due process of
+Relator contends that the contempt order issued against him is void, and that he was not afforded due

 Court of Appeals grants habeas corpus petition in case of man sent to jail for life on